fedidcg/LightweightFedCM/README.md

 ## Identity Provider API, Creating a Credential

 The identity provider needs to specify at least one of two arguments when creating the credential (`effectiveOrigins` or `effectiveQueryURL`) to tell the browser which origins the credential is [effective](https://w3c.github.io/webappsec-credential-management/#credential-effective) for.
 A list of origins may be provided to `effectiveOrigins` if the list of relying parties may be made public and is known ahead of time.
-If the list of relying parties is dynamic or private, the identity provider may provide an HTTP-endpoint that will respond successfully to a CORS request from the relying party with `Sec-Fetch-Dest: web-identity` if the relying party can use the credential at that time.
+If the list of relying parties is dynamic or private, the identity provider may provide an HTTP-endpoint with `effectiveQueryURL` that will respond successfully to a CORS request from the relying party with `Sec-Fetch-Dest: web-identity` if the relying party can use the credential at that time.

 ```js
 let cred = await navigator.credentials.create({